callmedadaxin/easy-redux/README.md

 ## Usage

 ### Reducer
-enhanced combinceReducer which can be combince the new type of reducer
+enhanced combinceReducer which can combince the new type of reducer

 ``` js
 import { combinceReducer } from 'easy-redux'